TheSatoLab/Estimatation_of_transmissibility_of_each_viral_lineage/README.md

 # Estimation of the transmissibility of each viral lineage

 ## Summary
-To estimate the relative transmissibility of each SARS-CoV-2 lineage, we established a statistical model representing the epidemic dynamics of each viral lineage based on the viral genomic surveillance data.
+To estimate the relative growth rate of each SARS-CoV-2 lineage, we established a statistical model representing the epidemic dynamics of each viral lineage based on the viral genomic surveillance data.

 The input data is a count matrix representing the abundance of respective viral lineages (viral lineage ID k ∈ {1, 2, …, K}) in respective time bins (t ∈ {1, 2, …, T}).